Merrimack Warriors men's ice hockey: Ron Anderson era (1983-1998)

-From there assistant Coach Ron Anderson would be promoted to head coach.
-Taking over the program during the 1983–84 season.
-In just his first year he took the warriors all the way to the 1984 division II national championship.
-Beating SNHU on aggregate 9–7 in the frozen four. before untimely becoming runners up to Bemidji State in the championship game.
-For the next 5 seasons the warriors became a concurrent NCAA Division I independent and a ECAC East member.
-During this time the warriors seen even more success.
-After a 19-12-2 season in 1985–86.
-The warriors would hit a 3-year streak of dominance.
+From there assistant Coach Ron Anderson would be promoted to head coach taking over the program during the 1983–84 season.
+In just his first year he took the warriors all the way to the 1984 Division II national championship.
+Beating SNHU on aggregate 9–7 in the frozen four before ultimately becoming runners up to Bemidji State in the championship game.
+For the next 5 seasons the Warriors became a concurrent NCAA Division I independent and a ECAC East member.
+During this time the Warriors saw even more success.
+After a 19-12-2 season in 1985–86, the Warriors would hit a 3-year streak of dominance.
 Winning 3 straight ECAC East regular season and conference championships in 1987, 1988 and 1989.
-During the 1986-87 the warriors would go 22–2 in conference play and 29–7 overall.
+During the 1986-87 the Warriors would go 22–2 in conference play and 29–7 overall.
 They would play UConn in the first round and beat them 6–2.
 They would then beat Norwich 3–2 in the semis.
-Punching their first ticket to ECAC east championship which they would win 3–0 over babson.
-Goalie Jim Hriviak would be named league MVP.
-Closing out one of the best years in program history.
-But the warriors would find a way to one up this the following year.
-During the 1987–1988 season They would go on to have a perfect 22–0 conference record and would once again win the ECAC tournament beating Bowdoin 4–1.
+Punching their first ticket to ECAC East championship which they would win 3–0 over babson.
+Goalie Jim Hriviak would be named league MVP closing out one of the best years in program history.
+But the Warriors would find a way to one up this the following year.
+During the 1987–1988 season they would go on to have a perfect 22–0 conference record and would once again win the ECAC tournament, beating Bowdoin 4–1.
 Finishing the regular season with a 32–4 record.
 This led to them getting their first ever bid at the NCAA DI Tournament in 1988.
-This was the first time an Independent program had been invited to the tournament sense 1960.
-The warriors faced the Hockey east champions Northeastern in the first round.
-They lost the first game 5-3 but routed the huskies in the second game 7-3 which gave them the series win 10–7 on aggregate pulling off a huge upset.
-The Warriors went on to play Lake Superior in the quarterfinals.
-Where their season ultimately came to an end as they as they lost on aggregate 5–8.
+This was the first time an Independent program had been invited to the tournament since 1960.
+The warriors faced the Hockey East champions Northeastern in the first round.
+They lost the first game 5-3 but routed the Huskies in the second game 7-3 which gave them the series win 10–7 on aggregate pulling off a huge upset.
+The Warriors went on to play Lake Superior in the quarterfinals where their season ultimately came to an end as they as they lost on aggregate 8-5.
 This was the deepest run the Warriors have made in the D1 tournament.
-The warriors would finish the year with a program best 34–6 record.
-Warriors player Jimmy Vesey was named Division II-III Hobey Baker Award winner in 1988 after having a program record 95 point season with 40 goals and 55 assists. capping of a historic year for the program.
+The Warriors would finish the year with a program best 34–6 record.
+Warriors player Jimmy Vesey was named Division II-III Hobey Baker Award winner in 1988 after having a program record 95 point season with 40 goals and 55 assists capping of a historic year for the program.
 Then once again during the 1988–89 season Anderson would lead Merrimack to another terrific season going 27–7 overall and 14–2 in conference.
-They would get a first round by in the ECAC tournament and would easily take care Massachusetts–Boston in the semis 12–1.
-They would once again face Bowdoin in the championship game and beat them 9–4.
-Completing the three peat.
+They would get a first round bye in the ECAC tournament and would easily take care of Massachusetts–Boston in the semis 12–1.
+They would once again face Bowdoin in the championship game and beat them 9–4 completing the three peat.
 During this period the warriors would go 66–4 in conference and 90–20 overall.
 Closing out their time as an ECAC East member and a D1 independent on a high note.
 Merrimack did not play a schedule against predominantly Division I teams until they joined the Hockey East conference in 1989.